Sorry, you need to enable JavaScript to visit this website.

 • You obey all road rules, including speed limits, and operate the scooter correctly

-If you do not stick these regulations, you may affect your eligibility if you need to make a claim.
+If you do not stick to these regulations, you may affect your eligibility if you need to make a claim.

-If you do experience an accident in Bali, you’ll need to contact InsureandGo immediately and gather as much evidence about the accident as possible (photos, videos, witness statements).
+If you do experience an accident in Bali, you’ll need to contact Insure&Go immediately and gather as much evidence about the accident as possible (photos, videos, witness statements).
 If you are injured, however, make sure seeking medical help is your top priority.

 3. Snorkelling & scuba diving

-InsureandGo covers up to 90 sports and activities under all of its insurance policies, including scuba diving and snorkelling.
+Insure&Go covers up to 90 sports and activities under all of its insurance policies, including scuba diving and snorkelling.
 If you do plan to dive or snorkel in Bali, you should double-check that your chosen activity is covered by your particular policy.

 In relation to diving, there are certain regulations that determine what you are covered for.
 For instance, you will need to dive with a qualified instructor or be a qualified/certified diver yourself.
 You’ll need to always dive with at least one other person (never alone) and you are only covered for dives of up to 30 metres.
-More on diving travel insurance
+More on diving travel insurance.

 4. Theft

 Theft can be common anywhere in the world, including in Bali.
 Ensure your belongings are with you at all times and never leave your valuables or baggage unattended.
 Use the safe in your hotel room if it is provided and/or lock your bags and suitcases when you go out.
-When travelling around Bali, keep your belongings with you in a zippable bag and make sure the bag stays close to your body while travelling and walking about.

-If your possessions are stolen or become lost in Bali, contact us as soon the incident occurs and file a report with the local police within 24 hours.
+If your possessions are stolen or become lost in Bali, contact us as soon as the incident occurs and file a report with the local police within 24 hours.

 5. Respecting religion & customs